joshmoody24/joshmoody.org/src/content/blog/hidden-pitfalls-of-blazor.md

 So, what's the moral of the story?

-Using Blazor is like flying to the grocery store in a Saturn V rocket.
-Sure, it'll get you there, but it'll take astronomically more preparation and configuration.
-It'll take huge teams to make it happen, and any number of things could go wrong.
+Using Blazor is like travelling to the grocery store in a Saturn V rocket.
+Sure, it'll get you there, but it'll take astronomically more preparation and effort.
+It requires huge teams before it can take off, and countless things could go wrong.
 [Only 24 people have ever needed a Saturn V rocket](https://www.space.com/how-many-people-have-walked-on-the-moon).
 You probably do not need one.

 By choosing a simpler solution than Blazor, you will enjoy faster development.
 Faster development will result in reduced cost of new features and increased responsiveness to customer needs.
 It will also result in more reliable software, fewer frustrated customers, and (speaking from personal experience) less burnout.
 At the very least, I hope I've kept you from falling into the same pitfalls that I did.